 One of the cornerstones of this initiative is continuous manufacturing.
 This aligns with the FDA’s approach to the new quality paradigm, considered the “desired state” of pharmaceutical manufacturing in the future.
 This has encouraged pharmaceutical companies to move in this direction and approve the first facilities that embrace this technology.

 European agencies are less active - although they do fully recognise and apply the harmonised regulations, including Quality by Design and continuous manufacturing.
 The first European factories that run continuously are now approved, and although some of the most significant suppliers of continuous manufacturing equipment for pharmaceutical products are European, the technology is not as “hot” as it is in the US, and the regulatory support understated.

 What are the consequences of implementing continous manufacturing?

-You may ask what impact the new technology and the future regulatory expectations may have.
+You may wonder what impact this new technology and future regulatory expectations may have.
 Some early adopters have been very willing to share their experiences – both the benefits and the challenges.

-A frequent challenge is that many regulators have limited experienced with the new technology, and companies have had to teach them the core principles.
+A frequent challenge is that many regulators have limited experience with the new technology, and companies have had to teach them the core principles.
 However a main benefit of continuous manufacturing is that the technology pulls continuous measurements of critical quality attributes and therefore may prevent many of the failures and non-conformities of traditional batch-based manufacturing.

 As is the case with many technological breakthroughs, change may take longer than expected and consequences might be greater than anticipated.
 However, continuous manufacturing technology is here to stay, and its imprint in the world of pharma is ever growing.